Neighborhoods Guide

 Long Island City, Queens: From Industry to Icon

 Long Island City, or LIC, is a vibrant and dynamic neighborhood on the western edge of Queens that has been transformed from a gritty industrial hub into one of New York City’s most sought-after residential destinations.
 Defined by its dramatic glass towers, world-class waterfront parks, and a thriving arts and culture scene, LIC offers a high-energy urban lifestyle with unparalleled views of the Manhattan skyline.
-This is a community that perfectly blends its industrial past with a sleek, modern future.

 A Legacy of Industry and Artistic Spirit